Dong Phuong Oriental Bakery

 Dong Phuong Oriental Bakery (Đông Phương, literally "The Orient") is a Vietnamese retail and wholesale bakery, restaurant, and catering business in New Orleans, Louisiana.
-It is known for supplying the baguette style bread for many of the city's restaurants that offer banh mi or other sandwiches, and has its own popular banh mi counter.
+It is known for supplying the baguette style bread for many of the city's restaurants that offer bánh mì or other sandwiches, and has its own popular bánh mì counter.
 The bakery, along with the nearby Mary Queen of Vietnam Catholic Church, were fixtures of the Vietnamese community in New Orleans even before surviving the devastation of Hurricane Katrina.
 It is located at 14207 Chef Menteur Highway in the "Little Vietnam" section of Eastern New Orleans.
 It is attached to a sit-down restaurant of the same name that serves a variety of Vietnamese and Chinese dishes, including phở, bún thịt nướng, bún riêu, and bánh hỏi.

 History

 De and Huong Tran, Vietnamese immigrants to the United States, opened Dong Phuong in 1981.
 Huong learned to bake pastries in her father's bakery in Vietnam and De joined in the effort to recreate his favorite childhood foods.

 In 2018, Dong Phuong was recognized by the James Beard Foundation as America's Classic.
 In the past, the James Beard Foundation has honored Mosca's, Willie Mae's Scotch House and Hansen's Sno-Bliz with the America's Classic award in New Orleans.